MicrosoftDocs/architecture-center/docs/resiliency/index.md

 ![](./images/redundancy.svg)

 **Single VM**.
-Azure provides an uptime SLA for single VMs.
-Although you can get a higher SLA by running two or more VMs, a single VM may be reliable enough for some workloads.
+Azure provides an uptime SLA for single VMs ONLY if all boot and data volumes use premium storage.
+Although you can get a higher SLA by running two or more VMs, a single VM may be reliable enough for some workloads as your MTTR is low, so the virtual machine can reboot more quickly after patches or if restarted after hardware failure.
 For production workloads, we recommend using two or more VMs for redundancy.

 **Availability sets**.
 To protect against localized hardware failures, such as a disk or network switch failing, deploy two or more VMs in an availability set.
 An availability set consists of two or more *fault domains* that share a common power source and network switch.
 VMs in an availability set are distributed across the fault domains, so if a hardware failure affects one fault domain, network traffic can still be routed the VMs in the other fault domains.
 For more information about Availability Sets, see [Manage the availability of Windows virtual machines in Azure](/azure/virtual-machines/windows/manage-availability).

 **Availability zones**.
 An Availability Zone is a physically separate zone within an Azure region.
 Each Availability Zone has a distinct power source, network, and cooling.
 Deploying VMs across availability zones helps to protect an application against datacenter-wide failures.

+Ideally you would use Managed Premium Storage AND Availability Sets or Availability Zones together to increase MTBF via redundancy and speed recovery of an instance of a VM (decreasing MTTR of your service tier) for maximum availability.

 **Azure Site Recovery**.
 Replicate Azure virtual machines to another Azure region for business continuity and disaster recovery needs.
 You can conduct periodic DR drills to ensure you meet the compliance needs.
 The VM will be replicated with the specified settings to the selected region so that you can recover your applications in the event of outages in the source region.
 For more information, see [Replicate Azure VMs using ASR][site-recovery].
+Consider the RTO and RPO numbers for your solution here and ensure that when testing, the recovery time and recovery point is appropriate for your needs.

 **Paired regions**.
 To protect an application against a regional outage, you can deploy the application across multiple regions, using Azure Traffic Manager to distribute internet traffic to the different regions.
 Each Azure region is paired with another region.
 Together, these form a [regional pair](/azure/best-practices-availability-paired-regions).
 With the exception of Brazil South, regional pairs are located within the same geography in order to meet data residency requirements for tax and law enforcement jurisdiction purposes.

 When you design a multi-region application, take into account that network latency across regions is higher than within a region.
 For example, if you are replicating a database to enable failover, use synchronous data replication within a region, but asynchronous data replication across regions.

 | &nbsp; | Availability Set | Availability Zone | Azure Site Recovery/Paired region |
 |--------|------------------|-------------------|---------------|